jbcodeforce/big-data-tenant-analytics/docs/model.md

 comp_6,retail,86080,28693,9,85,824,4475,1
 ```

-The following figure illustrates the how to build the model using SageMaker:
+The following figure illustrates how to build the model using Amazon SageMaker (in green the components developed in this solution) using training and test data sets and then deployed model in a scalable runtime:

 ![](./diagrams/sagemaker-training.drawio.png)

+**Figure 1: SageMaker Model Training and Runtime deployment**

+The runtime is exposing an Endpoint that we can access using ASW SDK from a lambda or a microservice.

+To train the model we use a predefined algorithm, packaged as docker image, and available inside SageMaker notebook, via access to Amazon Elastic Container Registry.

-This repository includes a simulator to generate data, which can be uploaded to S3 via AWS CLI, and a notebook that can be executed in AWS SageMaker Studio to train the model, and deploy the model to SageMaker runtime so it can be called from any clients which has the endpoint information.
+This repository includes a [Simulator (CompanyDataGenerator.py)](https://github.com/jbcodeforce/big-data-tenant-analytics/blob/main/CompanyRisk/CompanyDataGenerator.py) to generate data to build training set.
+The generated records can be uploaded to S3 via AWS CLI.
+It also includes a [SageMaker notebook (company-churn-sm.ipynb)](https://github.com/jbcodeforce/big-data-tenant-analytics/blob/main/CompanyRisk/company-churn-sm.ipynb) that can be executed in AWS SageMaker Studio to perform some simple feature engineering, train the model, and deploy the model to SageMaker runtime so it can be called from any clients which has the endpoint information.

 ## Preparing the data